FarmBot-Docs/farmbot-developers/v14/Documentation/farmbot-software-development/3rd-party-developer-prizes.md

  * 3rd party hardware and accompanied software controllers, such as new tools that can attach to the Universal Tool Mount.

 # Prizes
-If you've completed a project, send an email to developer@farm.bot to let us know about it!
+If you've completed a project, send an email to contact@farm.bot to let us know about it!
 We'll review your work and let you know if we can offer you a prize.
 Some past prizes to 3rd party contributors have included:

 * FarmBot T-shirts and stickers
 * FarmBot shop gift cards up to $1,000 in value